syncfusion-content/wpf-docs/wpf/ReportWriter/Saving-Reports.md

 # Saving Reports

-Essential Report Writer provides support for saving a report as a PDF, Word, Excel and Html documents with the help of the class ReportWriter.
+Essential ReportWriter provides support for saving a report as a PDF, Word, Excel and HTML documents with the help of the class ReportWriter.
 The report elements such as Tablix, matrices, charts, gauges, shapes, and text boxes are supported in this feature.

 ## Saving Report as PDF

-The report generated using the Report Designer can be exported as a PDF document using the following code.
+The report generated using the ReportDesigner can be exported as a PDF document using the following code.

 {% tabs %}
 {% highlight C# %}